kuhung/manim-mcp-server/README.md

 Created by **[abhiemj](https://github.com/abhiemj)**.
 Contributions welcome! 🚀

+### **Listed in Awesome MCP Servers**
+This repository is featured in the [Awesome MCP Servers](https://github.com/punkpeye/awesome-mcp-servers) repository under the **Animation & Video** category.
+Check it out along with other great MCP server implementations!

 ## **Acknowledgments**
 - Thanks to the [Manim Community](https://www.manim.community/) for their amazing animation library.
 - Inspired by the open-source MCP ecosystem.